 Where is The United Nations?
 It is in New York City.

-A different usage of these same words “the united nations" when the words are not capitalized:
+Here is a different usage of these same words “the united nations" when the words are not capitalized:

 Whether indefinite pronouns--and other determiners--are singular, plural, or can be used for both is usually obvious, but these can also be tricky sometimes.